Table of Contents

 Step 3: Toss the Cucumbers

-Add the sliced cucumbers to the bowl with the dressing.
-Use your hands or a spoon to gently toss them until the cucumbers are evenly coated.
-Let the mixture sit for at least 10 minutes to allow the flavors to meld.
+Add sliced cucumbers to the dressing bowl.
+Gently toss until evenly coated.
+Let sit for 10-15 minutes to allow flavors to penetrate.

 Step 4: Add Final Touches